-Our significant experience and specialized fellowship training means we can treat both common and rare skin cancers, large and small cancers and cancers in the most delicate locations such as the eyelids, ears and nose.
-Because of our close integration with all of the specialties listed above, we coordinate care on your behalf to streamline your visit to our facility.
+Our physicians' experience and specialized fellowship training means we can treat both common and rare skin cancers, large and small cancers and cancers in the most delicate locations such as the eyelids, ears and nose.
+Because of our close integration with subspecialists, we coordinate care on your behalf to streamline your visit to our facility.

 Skin cancer treatments we offer

-Mohs micrographic surgery offers patients the highest cure rate for most types of skin cancers, and we are proud to offer this advanced treatment to our patients.
-We are the only academic, fellowship-trained provider of Mohs micrographic surgery outside of St. Louis and Kansas City, and one of only three training programs for this specialized technique in Missouri.
-During a Mohs surgical procedure, your surgeon removes each layer of the tumor so that he can eliminate all cancerous cells.
+Mohs micrographic surgery offers patients the highest cure rate for most types of skin cancers, and we are proud to provide this advanced treatment to our patients.
+We have the only academic, fellowship-trained provider of Mohs micrographic surgery in mid-Missouri, and we are one of only three training programs for this specialized technique in Missouri.
+During a Mohs surgical procedure, your surgeon removes each layer of the tumor to eliminate all cancerous cells.

 Our dermatologic surgery clinic has cared for thousands of patients, and we have one of the highest patient satisfaction scores in the University of Missouri health system.
-We do not get these scores without doing excellent work.
 The Mohs procedure provides a 99 percent cure rate for basal cell carcinoma and a 97 percent cure rate for squamous cell carcinoma, so typically once a skin cancer is treated with this technique, it will not return.

 Mohs surgery is also the most conservative or tissue sparing of the surgical treatments for skin cancer.
-Once removal of the cancer is complete, our doctor and his team are typically able to repair the defect in a cosmetically elegant fashion on the same day.
-If your cancer requires multidisciplinary care, we have specialists in plastic surgery, head and neck surgery, oculoplastic surgery and oncology standing by to coordinate care.
+Once removal of the cancer is complete, our doctor and team are typically able to repair the defect in a cosmetically elegant fashion on the same day.
+If your cancer requires multiple specialists, we have physicians in plastic surgery, head and neck surgery, oculoplastic surgery and oncology standing by to coordinate care.